 Multi-Thread Issues in H5P

-Before offering sketches for potential redesigns and re-implementation of property lists, it will be useful to list the issues that should be addressed.
+Before outlining the design of a proposed redesign and re-implementation of property lists, it will be useful to list the issues that should be addressed.

 Use of other HDF5 packages in H5P

 Any implementation of property lists must use H5E (error reporting) and H5I (indexing).